 2) Sales webinar

-When marketing webinars mean to raise awareness and improve brand recognition, sales webinars are in it for profits.
+When marketing webinars mean raising awareness and improving brand recognition, sales webinars are in it for profits.
 If you’ve got a good offer for your audience, a sales webinar can help you showcase it in the best light and close the deal.

 3) Meeting webinar